common-workflow-lab/wdl-cwl-translator/paper/paper.md

 Computational workflows are used in data analysis, enabling innovation and decision-making in various fields of science.
-There are several competing workflow description languages, WDL (Workflow description Language) and CWL (Common Workflow Languaage) are two examples of popularly used systems.
-WDL is a way to specify data processiing workflows with a human-readable and writeable syntax.
+There are several competing workflow description languages, WDL (Workflow description Language) and CWL (Common Workflow Language) are two examples of popularly used systems.
+WDL offers a way to specify data processiing workflows with a human-readable and writeable syntax.
 WDL makes it straightforward to define complex analysis tasks, chain them together in workflows, and parallelize their execution [@wdl].
-CWL is a way to describe command line tools and connect the together to create workflows.
-Because CWL is a specification and not a specific piece of software, tools and workflows described using CWL are portable acroos a variety of platforms that support the CWL standard [@cwl:2021].
+CWL is a way to describe command line tools and connect them together to create workflows.
+Because CWL is a specification and not a specific piece of software, tools and workflows described using CWL are portable across a variety of platforms that support the CWL standard [@cwl:2021].

-It can be hard learning and adapting to the various knowledge requirements and specifications of a workflow language.
-This complication makes it hard for analysts and scientists share their work and collaborate efficiently with others who are use to working with different language.
+Groups using WDL or CWL can find it difficult to learn the other workflow definition language if they need to run their workflows in other platforms.
+It becomes even harder when the workflows contain domain specific knowledge mixed with the definitions, and when analysts and scientists need to consider future collaboration of other groups on the workflows definitions.

-``wdl2cwl`` is a Python package for converting workflow files written in WDL to workflows in CWL.
-Python allows flexibility and the ability to import other Python packages.
+``wdl2cwl`` is a Python package for converting workflow written in WDL to workflows in CWL.
-The ``wdl2cwl`` package uses the ``miniwdl`` package [@miniwdl], an open-source, Python package, developer toolkit and local runner for running wdl files.
-The ``wdl2cwl`` package was designed to provide a class-based and developer-friendly interface for extracting the various sections of a wdl file, dynamically create the various objects needed to create a valid cwl file ( this is done using the ``cwl.utils`` package [@cwl_utils], an open-source, Python package for parsing cwl files) and performing error checking for valid imports, input declarations, expressions etc.
+The ``wdl2cwl`` package uses the ``miniwdl`` package [@miniwdl], an open source, Python package, developer toolkit and local runner for running WDL files.
+The ``wdl2cwl`` package was designed to provide a class-based and developer-friendly interface for extracting the various sections of a WDL file, dynamically create the various objects needed to create a valid CWL file ( this is done using the ``cwl-utils`` package [@cwl_utils], an open source, Python package for parsing CWL files) and performing error checking for valid imports, input declarations, expressions and other useful operations on CWL files.

-``wdl2cwl`` was designed to be used by both cwl and wdl professionals and researchers, as well students in courses on bioinformatics and data analytics.
-It has already been used to convert a number of wdl workflows.
-This tool makes it easier to translate your favourite WDL workflows into CWL.
-This could be because of platform dependency issues (like trying to reproduce a WDL workflow on a platform that only allows CWL), or it could be to eliminate the need for an anylyst who undersnd and writes CWL to learn WDL language in other to quickly use a WDL workflow or it could be to create a more widely available workflow that can be used by users of either languages and so much more.
+``wdl2cwl`` was designed to be used by both CWL/WDL professionals and researchers, as well as students in courses on bioinformatics and data analytics.
+It has already been used to convert a number of WDL workflows.
+Some reasons why an analyst might want to use the tool are:
+- It can help an analyst to avoid platform dependency issues (like trying to reproduce a WDL workflow on a platform that only allows CWL).
+- It can be used to eliminate the need for an CWL analysts to learn the WDL language in order to use a workflow written in WDL.
+- It can be used to create a more widely available workflow that can be used by users of either languages.

 # Acknowledgements